jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Les Miserables is a story of antagonists, protagonists, and especially extras singing about becoming player gods.
 Notice after a new philosophy clicked, they made it real with that lever of power called a musket.
 Credit: [Civilization 6](https://www.youtube.com/watch?v=MD9druFjSkg) and [Les Miserables](https://www.youtube.com/watch?v=1q82twrdr0U)._

 Revolution spread the people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The dark majic of fake holiness was exposed.
 The royals Death Star rulebook was destroyed.
-Everyone paid taxes and was answerable to the law.
+Everyone paid taxes and was answerable to the same laws.
 Church and State were separate.
 Government had checks and balances.
 Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people because the people were player gods.

 Rousseau died never having found a home.
 After they won their revolutions, the people put him to rest inside the glorious Panthéon.
 He was heralded as a renowned breaker of chains, destroyer of corrupted rulebooks, and liberator of player gods with his new philosophy.